 Among Miss Tyson’s numerous other awards are an honorary Oscar, a star on the Hollywood Walk of Fame, Kennedy Center Honors, the Presidential Medal of Freedom for Contribution to the Arts and American Culture, the NAACP’s highest honor, the Peabody Career Achievement Award and induction into the Television Hall of Fame.

-The application deadline for The Cicely Tyson Scholarship is March 31, 2022.
-The scholarship will include 3 terms, commencing Fall 2022.
+The application deadline for The Cicely Tyson Scholarship is March 31, 2023.
+The scholarship includes 3 terms, commencing Fall 2023.

 Scholarship applications can be sent to [email protected].
 Please scan and email ALL required documents.